Arctice/birb-blog/content/24-06-20-rambling.md

-Title: Unorganized vague critical rambling about TLOU2 that isn't from a fanboy of the first game or someone who hates LGBT people
+Title: Rambling vague complaints at TLOU2
 Date: 2020-06-24 19:00
 Category: Game Analysis
 Tags: TLOU2
 Slug: TLOU2
 Authors: Uni
-Summary: See title
+Summary: Unorganized vague critical rambling about TLOU2 that isn't from a fanboy of the first game or someone who hates LGBT people
 Status: published

 This will contain spoilers for both games in the series.
 These are games solidly focused on their narratives, so I didn’t see a way I could write in a spoiler-free way that gave more than two sentences saying the gameplay is the same.
 This is essentially a combination of review and recap for people not interested in the games, or have already played and need a review of what just happened.
 Continue at your own risk.